The Precept is that element of your Council Tax that is paid to Daventry Town Council.

 The Pay Multiple for Daventry Town Council as at 31st March 2020 is 1.7:1

-There are no officers employed by Daventry Town Council whose taxable salary is in excess of £50,000 therefore no additional information on salaries is required under the Code.
+As at 31st March 2020 there are no officers employed by Daventry Town Council whose taxable salary is in excess of £50,000 therefore no additional information on salaries is required under the Code.